synaptics-synap/doc/manual/nnapi.md

     INFO: Memory footprint delta from the start of the tool (MB): init=15.4688 overall=43.2852
     ```

-Comparing the timings with those in section [online_benchmarking_nnapi](#online_benchmarking_nnapi), we can notice that even for this simple model, `timvx` delegate provides better performances than NNAPI (average inference time 1096 us vs 1885).
+Comparing the timings with those in section [online Benchmarking Models with NNAPI](/docs/synap/nnapi#benchmarking-models-with-nnapi), we can notice that even for this simple model, `timvx` delegate provides better performances than NNAPI (average inference time 1096 us vs 1885).